 If you're looking for ways to improve your productivity, there are plenty of educational resources to be found online.
 The hardest part about finding new productivity tips is making sure you're looking at something helpful and accurate.
 We cruised through tons of online productivity resources and made a list of the best links and sites for you, so that you don't have to spend any extra time searching — that's just one more time-waster you can avoid.

-Our list of links includes blogs, TED Talks, YouTube videos, podcasts, ebooks, online classes, and more.
-As for the thousands and thousands of online articles about productivity — there are simply too many; so, we listed some popular websites with "productivity" categories at the end, and you can browse those sites if you prefer reading individual articles.
+Our list of links includes blogs, TED Talks, YouTube videos, podcasts, eBooks, online classes, and more.
+As for the thousands and thousands of online articles about calculating productivity — there are simply too many; so, we listed some popular websites with "productivity" categories at the end, and you can browse those sites if you prefer reading individual articles.

 Happy learning!
 And stay productive, my friends.

 These websites talk about productivity, and productivity only.
 If you're looking for fellow productivity-fanatics, these links are for you:

 - A Life of Productivity: They publish unique experiment results after trying many different methods for increasing productivity.
 You can also find books, articles, and advice for time management, energy management, focus, and general productivity.

 - Productive Flourishing: Aside from featured articles on productivity, this site also includes a podcast, planners, and more.

 - The Productivity Pro, Laura Stack: A woman with a loyal following of passionate productivity enthusiasts.
 Her site offers courses to help you increase your productivity, links to her published works, free resources, and a productivity blog.